phonegap/phonegap-plugin-push/README.md

 For Android, If you have not already done so, you'll need to set up a Google API project, to generate your senderID.
 [Follow these steps](http://developer.android.com/guide/google/gcm/gs.html) to do so.
 This is described more fully in the **Test Environment** section below.

-In this example, sure and substitute your own senderID.
+In this example, be sure and substitute your own senderID.
 Get your senderID by signing into to your [google dashboard](https://code.google.com/apis/console/).
 The senderID is found at **Overview->Dashboard->Project Number**.

 	if (device.platform == 'android' || device.platform == 'Android') {
 		pushNotification.register(successHandler, errorHandler,{"senderID":"replace_with_sender_id","ecb":"onNotificationGCM"});